Selfish Bacteria

 Small Cosmos: Our Bodies as Planets Inhabited by Bacteria

-What if we could visualize our bodies as planets inhabited by a diverse array of bacteria?
+What if we envision our bodies as planets inhabited by a diverse population of bacteria?

-This project uses the results of gut flora analyses from 20 participants to create unique “planets,” thereby constructing an entirely new universe.
+This project uses the results of gut flora analyses from 20 participants to create unique “planets.”
+Together, these planets form an entirely new universe.

 • Year